-There will be a presumption against any proposals which seek to remove protected or native species hedgerows, unless the impact can be adequately mitigated and an overall ecological gain achieved.
-Any hedgerow lost will be required to provide a native species replacement of an equivalent length and depth, as a minimum, and great weight will be given to proposals which result in an overall gain in the length of native hedgerow.
+There will be a presumption against any proposals which seek to remove hedgerows, unless the impact can be adequately mitigated and an overall ecological gain achieved.
+Any hedgerow lost will be required to provide a native species replacement of an equivalent length and depth, as a minimum, and great weight will be given to proposals which result in an overall gain in the length and quality of native hedgerow.

-The loss of any significant individual or groups trees will only be considered to be acceptable if replaced on a 3:1 ratio by native species, broadleaved trees or through an in-kind financial contribution as compensation, which will be secured through a planning obligation, which will be used to plant new trees.
+The loss of any significant individual or groups trees will only be considered to be acceptable if replaced on a 3:1 ratio by native species or broadleaved trees.